-The Share Compensation Plan provides participants (each, a "Participant"), who may include participants who are citizens or residents of the United States (each, a "US Participant"), with the opportunity, through RSUs and Options, to acquire an ownership interest in the Corporation.
 The RSUs will rise and fall in value based on the value of the Common Shares.
 Unlike the Options, the RSUs will not require the payment of any monetary consideration to the Corporation.
-Instead, each RSU represents a right to receive one Common Share following the attainment of vesting criteria determined at the time of the award.
+Instead, each RSU represents a right to receive one Common Share or a lump sum payment in cash following the attainment of vesting criteria determined by the Administrators at the time of the award (subject to TSX-V policies).
 See "Restricted Share Units - Vesting Provisions" below.
 The Options, on the other hand, are rights to acquire Common Shares upon payment of monetary consideration (i.e., the exercise price), subject also to vesting criteria determined at the time of the grant.
 See "Options - Vesting Provisions" below.